 Case: Brew Time: Starbucks in the Indian Market

-Elizabeth A. Tuleja is founder and president of Global Business Leader, LLC, and the Intercultural Academy for Global Leadership, an online platform that provides cross-cultural assessment, courses, coaching, and consulting globally.
-She teaches and consults in China and around the world.
+Elizabeth A. Tuleja, Ph.D., is founder and president of The Intercultural Leader InstituteTM, LLC, an online executive education platform that provides cross-cultural assessment, courses, coaching, and consulting globally.
+She teaches and consults in the USA, China, and around the world.

 Martin J. Gannon, University of Maryland and California State University San Marcos, USA

 "Elizabeth Tuleja brings a unique and welcome intercultural communication perspective to the field of global business.
 Her extensive background and mastery of the literature has resulted in an engaging book full of useful concepts, models, and real-life examples and cases that are suitable for both newcomers to the field and experienced practitioners."

 Joyce Osland, Professor Emeritus, San Jose State University, USA and Senior Partner, Kozai Group

 "This excellent book on intercultural communication for global business is a tool that will enhance your mindset and skill set in a way that develops cultural intelligence.
 It is my opinion that every business leader, politician, salesperson, negotiator, and diplomat should own a copy of this book and read it well.
 Just as Emotional Intelligence can be developed, so too can Cultural Intelligence be developed, and as much as we need Emotional Intelligence in our world today, we also definitely need Cultural Intelligence if we hope to lead well in this new globalized reality.
 This is a book you must own, and once you own, make the contents your own!"